Pat Barrett (boxer): Professional boxing career

 Barrett made his professional debut at the age on May 1, 1987, with a win over Gary Barron.
 He won 13 of his first 15 fights, including a win over Dave McCabe, with a draw against Sugar Gibiliru, and the only defeat to Paul Burke.

-In November 1988 he Kevin Plant on points in his home city to win the vacant BBBofC Central Area light welterweight title.
+In November 1988 he beat Kevin Plant on points in his home city to win the vacant BBBofC Central Area light welterweight title.
 He successfully defended this title against Gibiliru in April 1989, and Tony Willis four weeks later, and in October that year beat Robert Harkin on points at the Wolverhampton Civic Hall to take the British title.
 He relinquished the British title in 1990 to pursue higher honours.
 In August 1990 he challenged for Efrem Calamati's European title in Salerno, Italy, knocking the defending champion out in the fourth round to take the title.
 He made three successful defences of the European title, against Salvatore Nardino, Mark McCreath, and Racheed Lawal, stopping all three challengers.
 He relinquished the European title and moved up to welterweight.
 In July 1992 he challenged for Manning Galloway's WBO World welterweight title at the G-Mex Centre, losing a unanimous decision, after the fight had been postponed several times, a situation that led him to leave promoter Mickey Duff to join Frank Warren's stable.
 In September 1993 he faced Del Bryan for the vacant British welterweight title at the York Hall, Bethnal Green, Bryan taking the title on points.
 He moved up in weight again to light middleweight, and in November 1993 met Patrick Vungbo in Belgium for the vacant World Boxing Federation World title; Vungbo won on a split decision.

 Legal problems led Barrett to leave the UK and travel to the United States to work with Lennox Lewis's former trainer John Davenport in the hope of securing a multi-fight contract and a second world title fight, and in March 1994 stopped journeyman Donnie Parker in four rounds.
 He returned to the UK, however, and shortly afterwards was arrested for failing to pay £6,000 of fines incurred for failing to produce his vehicle details after being repeatedly stopped by the police, and was declared bankrupt.
 He served three months in HM Prison Risley followed by 12 months probation.
 In December 1994, he beat Belgian champion Marino Monteyne in points in what proved to be his final fight, retiring the following year.